aaditya-dubey09/Frontend-Battle/README.md

 ## 🔧 AI Used

-**AI used: Manus AI** - For complete website development, asset integration, and responsive design implementation.
+**AI used: Manus AI & ChatGPT** - For layout generation, component structuring, asset placement, and responsive design implementation.

 ## 📞 Support